hmaarrfk/meep-rpm/README.md

 https://copr.fedoraproject.org/coprs/hmaarrfk/meep/

 I stopped building the 32bit packages because I figure you will be running this on a half modern computer which will be running 64 bit.
 The builds take a bit of time on COPR and when they fail, it forces me to wait even longer.
 I'll build the 32bit packages on request.
+I also stopped building rawhide for the same reason.
+I figure you are doing research on a half stable machine.